AbetiAbebe/CSReportingUI/README.md

 - services
   contains the logic for the API integrations
 - utils
-  contains the configurations in the app
+  contains the configurations for the app

 # how to run the app in the develoment mode